Arkaneno/Ten_Commandments_Nes/README.md

 # Ten_Commandments_Nes
 The Ten Commandments on your Nes

-The Bottom line of text will not display on the screen when loading the code as it barely fits the NES Screen in Emulators.
+The Bottom line of text will not display on the screen when loading the code as it barely fits the NES Screen.

 I have not tested this on a real console.